-'I had to do something': Auckland retiree and cancer patient fought off knife attacker
+'I had to do something': Auckland retiree and cancer patient fought knife attacker

 Lee says he may travel to be with his wife in Korea if she cannot return soon.

-"At the time [of the attack] I think it's OK, no problem.
+"At the time [of the attack] I think it's okay, no problem.
 But time passed and I sometimes cry by myself scared to open the doors, scared to go out.
 If my wife was here with me [I'd be] much better.

 "But maybe sometime later I'll want to go out for a walk."